Alternative terms for free software: Public-domain software

 There is also a class of software that is covered by the names discussed in this article, but which doesn't have a licence: software for which the source code is in the public domain.
 The use of such source code, and therefore the executable version, is not restricted by copyright and therefore does not need a free software licence to make it free software.
 However, not all countries have the same form of "public domain" regime and possibilities of dedicating works and the authors rights in the public domain.

 Further, for distributors to be sure that software is released into the public domain, the usually need to see something written to confirm this.
 Thus even without a licence, a written note about lack of copyright and other exclusive rights often still exists (a waiver or anti-copyright notice), which can be seen as license substitute.
 There are also mixed forms between waiver and license, for instance the public domain like licenses CC0 and the Unlicense, with an all permissive license as fallback in case of ineffectiveness of the waiver.

 Non-English terms in anglophone regions

 The free software community in some parts of India sometimes uses the term "Swatantra software" since the term "Swatantra" means free in Sanskrit, which is the ancestor of all Indo-European Languages of India, including Hindi, despite English being the lingua franca.
-Other terms such as "kattatra menporul (கட்டற்ற_மென்பொருள்)" for free software, where kattatra means free and menporul means software is also being used in Tamil Nadu and Tamils in other parts of the world.
 In the Philippines, "malayang software" is sometimes used.
 The word "libre" exists in the Filipino language, and it came from the Spanish language, but has acquired the same cost/freedom ambiguity of the English word "free".
 According to Meranau "Free" is KANDURI, Diccubayadan, Libre.